ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 - : int array = [|0; 2; 3|]
 ```

-In this tutorial, we will define our own compound data types, using the `type`
+In this tutorial, we will define our own compound data types using the `type`
-keyword, and some of these built-in structures as building blocks.
+keyword, and we'll use some of these built-in structures as building blocks.

 ## A Simple Custom Type